mohammedibrahim/react-native-fcm/README.md

 [![Join the chat at https://gitter.im/evollu/react-native-fcm](https://badges.gitter.im/evollu/react-native-fcm.svg)](https://gitter.im/evollu/react-native-fcm?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-## NOTES:
+## NOTE:
-- current latest version: v9.x
-- for iOS SDK < 4, use react-native-fcm@6.2.3 (v6.x is still compatible with Firebase SDK v4)
-- for RN < 0.40.0, use react-native-fcm@2.5.6
+- If you are running RN < 0.30.0, you need to use react-native-fcm@1.0.15
-- for RN < 0.33.0, use react-native-fcm@1.1.0
+- If you are running RN < 0.33.0, you need to user react-native-fcm@1.1.0
-- for RN < 0.30.0, use react-native-fcm@1.0.15
+- Otherwise use latest v2 and use XCode 8 and latest Firebase SDK (iOS 3.6.0)
-- local notification is not only available in V1
+- local notification is only available in V2

 - An example working project is available at: https://github.com/evollu/react-native-fcm/tree/master/Examples/simple-fcm-client